trans-travel/trans-travel/us/nd.md

  * Trans people are required to use bathrooms associated with their sex assigned at birth when visiting jails, prisons, youth correctional centers, etc.
- * Government employees (including school) can not be be disciplined for misgendering others.
+ * Government employees (including school) cannot be be disciplined for misgendering others.
  * Students in schools cannot be disciplined for misgendering others.